Fog Harp aims to develop a full scale model to test a promising, potentially revolutionary fog collecting technology.

 Most of us learn by using our eyes.
 Whether it’s reading or poring over formulas, graphs and charts, it’s a mostly visual experience.
 Now, professors at Virginia Tech are exploring a new way to add another dimension to teaching and learning by transforming data into sound.

 The theme of the 2018 ICAT Creativity and Innovation Day is Trace, as in (1) to find or discover by investigation, (2) to take a particular path or route, (3) an indication of the existence of something, palimpsest, (4) a small road.
+Documentation and discovery at the nexus of science, engineering, arts, and design will be on display at the Moss Arts Center.
+Join faculty, students, and community members who are crossing traditional boundaries to develop new possibilities for exploration, expression, and creativity.

 Center for Human Computer Interaction